Rotations in 4-dimensional Euclidean space: Isoclinic rotations

 If the rotation angles of a double rotation are equal then there are infinitely many invariant planes instead of just two, and all half-lines from O are displaced through the same angle.
 Such rotations are called isoclinic or equiangular rotations, or Clifford displacements.
-Beware: not all planes through O are invariant under isoclinic rotations; only planes that are spanned by a half-line and the corresponding displaced half-line are invariant.
+Beware: not all planes through O are invariant under isoclinic rotations; only planes that are spanned by a half-line and the corresponding displaced half-lines are invariant.

 Assuming that a fixed orientation has been chosen for 4-dimensional space, isoclinic 4D rotations may be put into two categories.
 To see this, consider an isoclinic rotation R, and take an orientation-consistent ordered set OU, OX, OY, OZ of mutually perpendicular half-lines at O (denoted as OUXYZ) such that OU and OX span an invariant plane, and therefore OY and OZ also span an invariant plane.
 Now assume that only the rotation angle α is specified.
 Then there are in general four isoclinic rotations in planes OUX and OYZ with rotation angle α, depending on the rotation senses in OUX and OYZ.

 We make the convention that the rotation senses from OU to OX and from OY to OZ are reckoned positive.
 Then we have the four rotations R_{1} = (+α, +α), R_{2} = (−α, −α), R_{3} = (+α, −α) and R_{4} = (−α, +α).
 R_{1} and R_{2} are each other's inverses; so are R_{3} and R_{4}.
 As long as α lies between 0 and π, these four rotations will be distinct.

 Isoclinic rotations with like signs are denoted as left-isoclinic; those with opposite signs as right-isoclinic.
 Left- and right-isoclinic rotations are represented respectively by left- and right-multiplication by unit quaternions; see the paragraph "Relation to quaternions" below.

 The four rotations are pairwise different except if α = 0 or α = π.
 The angle α = 0 corresponds to the identity rotation; α = π corresponds to the central inversion, given by the negative of the identity matrix.
 These two elements of SO(4) are the only ones that are simultaneously left- and right-isoclinic.

 Left- and right-isocliny defined as above seem to depend on which specific isoclinic rotation was selected.
 However, when another isoclinic rotation R′ with its own axes OU′, OX′, OY′, OZ′ is selected, then one can always choose the order of U′, X′, Y′, Z′ such that OUXYZ can be transformed into OU′X′Y′Z′ by a rotation rather than by a rotation-reflection (that is, so that the ordered basis OU′, OX′, OY′, OZ′ is also consistent with the same fixed choice of orientation as OU, OX, OY, OZ).
 Therefore, once one has selected an orientation (that is, a system OUXYZ of axes that is universally denoted as right-handed), one can determine the left or right character of a specific isoclinic rotation.